Josef Nesvadba: Biography

 Josef Nesvadba was born in Prague, Czechoslovakia on 19 June 1926.
 In 1950, he graduated with a degree in medicine, specializing in psychiatry.
-He was a pioneer of group psychotherapy in Czechoslovakia and was a professor of psychiatry at the Charles University.
+He was a pioneer of group psychotherapy in Czechoslovakia and was a professor of psychiatry at Charles University.

 Nesvadba originally translated poetry from English and wrote several theatrical plays as a student in the late 1940s and early 1950s.
 Towards the end of the 1950s, he began writing science fiction short stories.
 Befitting his background, psychiatry was often a theme in his science fiction.
-His stories typically revolved around such issues as human weakness and divided personalities, with a tendency toward dark humor, irony and satire, as in "Vampires, Ltd.", in which a car runs on blood.
+His stories typically revolved around such issues as human weakness and divided personalities, with a tendency toward dark humor, irony, and satire, as in "Vampires, Ltd.", in which a car runs on blood.
 In the 1970s, he began to move away from science fiction, which was likely inevitable, as his main interests diverged somewhat from Western views of the genre.
 From a commercial perspective, this did not work well.

-Some of his stories were made into movies, including Death of Tarzan, The Half-wit of Xeenemunde, Vampires, Ltd. and Tomorrow I'll Wake Up and Scald Myself with Tea.
+Some of his stories were made into movies, including Death of Tarzan, The Half-wit of Xeenemunde, Vampires, Ltd., and Tomorrow I'll Wake Up and Scald Myself with Tea.
 In the last of these, which he himself scripted, Hitler and issues of causality cropped up.
 He also worked on several TV and radio serials.

-Nesvadba's work directed satirical barbs at the communist government of Czechoslovakia, as he had little faith in the grandiose dreams of 20th century Communism.
+Nesvadba's work directed satirical barbs at the communist government of Czechoslovakia, as he had little faith in the grandiose dreams of 20th-century Communism.
 However, he agreed overall with Marxist analysis, a viewpoint he maintained even after the unraveling of Communist rule in Czechoslovakia.

 Nesvadba was registered as an agent of the Czechoslovak Communist secret police StB under the codename Autor.

 Josef Nesvadba was married to Libuše Nesvadbová.
 He died in Prague on 26 April 2005.